lmagyar/prim-ctrl/README.md

   To use --tailscale option you must install Tailscale and configure Tailscale VPN on your phone and your laptop To use --funnel option you must configure Tailscale Funnel on your laptop for prim-ctrl's local webhook to accept responses from the Automate app
      (eg.: tailscale funnel --bg --https=8443 --set-path=/prim-ctrl "http://127.0.0.1:12345")
-  Note: --funnel, --backup-state and --restore-state options can be used only when --tailscale is used
+  Note: --funnel, --restart-vpn, --backup-state and --restore-state options can be used only when --tailscale is used
   Note: --backup-state is accurate only, when --funnel is used
   Note: --accept-cellular option can be used only when --funnel is used